halirutan/Mathematica-SE-Tools/README.md

 **Memory Limitation:** Note that there is a limit of 1MB for uploading cells or notebooks!

 #### Background Information
 This section is probably a bit confusing, so let me explain this in more detail.
-You have to understand, that we *always upload images*, because this is the only thing that Stack Exchange allows us to do.
+We *always upload images*, because this is the only thing that Stack Exchange allows us to do.
 By the way, we do not really upload the images to a *Stack Exchange server*, as you might have guessed when looking at the URL.
 Stack Exchange has some agreement with [imgur.com](http://imgur.com/) which is a pretty famous image sharer and all the images you insert in a post are hosted there.

 The possibility to insert images is pretty nice, but what if you need to share a large expression, that is too large to include it as code-block in an answer?
 Or you want to share a cell with fancy formatting?
 Or you want to share a whole Notebook with titles, sections, text, code, etc?
 You *could* post a screenshot of this, but then no one can edit your code.

-There is a solution: What if we forget for one moment, that an image consists of pixels that represent colours in an rectangle?
+There is a solution: What if we forget for one moment, that an image consists of pixels that represent colours?
 Then we are dealing with a matrix of numbers.
 Fortunately, a *Mathematica* cell or a notebook is from the computers point of view only an array of bytes, which can be represented as numbers too.
 Wouldn't it be possible to simply turn *Mathematica* cells or notebooks into a list of numbers and store them as *blind passengers* in an image?
-Well, yes this is possible and it is exactly how we will do it.
+Well, yes this is possible, and it is exactly how we will do it.

 When you use the `Selected Cell` or the `Selected Notebook` button, the *Mathematica* expression behind your selection is turned into numbers that are used as pixel of an image.